-The contributions paid and payable to the scheme by the Group to directors of the Company and staff employees are disclosed in notes 6 and 8, respectively.
+The contributions paid and payable to the scheme by the Group to directors of the Company and staff employees are disclosed in notes 7 and 9, respectively.

-28. PERFORMANCE GUARANTEE
+31. PERFORMANCE GUARANTEES

-As at 31 March 2020, performance guarantee of approximately HK\$2,984,000 (2019: HK\$2,072,000) were given by a bank in favour of the Group's customers as security for the due performance and observance of the Group's obligations under the contracts entered into between the Group and their customers.
-If the Group fails to provide satisfactory performance to their customers to whom performance guarantee have been given, such customers may demand the bank to pay to them the sum or sum stipulated in such demand.
+As at 31 March 2021, performance guarantees of approximately HK\$1,541,000 (2020: HK\$2,984,000) were given by a bank in favour of the Group's customers as security for the due performance and observance of the Group's obligations under the contracts entered into between the Group and their customers.
+If the Group fails to provide satisfactory performance to their customers to whom performance guarantees have been given, such customers may demand the bank to pay to them the sum or sum stipulated in such demand.
 The Group will become liable to compensate such bank accordingly.
-The performance guarantee will be released upon completion of the contract works.
-The performance guarantees were secured by the pledged bank deposits as disclosed in note 17.
+The performance guarantees will be released upon completion of the contract works.
+The performance guarantees were secured by the pledged bank deposits as disclosed in note 20.